 Relocating to a new home means you should make it a safe environment for your kid, whose curiosity is especially noticeable at this age.
 Learning how to babyproof a house and acquiring all necessary equipment like stair fences, safety locks, plug socket covers, or table protectors for sharp edges is definitely something to put in your relocation to-do list.

 How Much Does it Cost to Babyproof the Entire House?

 Although every room carries a risk for itself and has to be childproofed, fortunately, proofing the home for a baby or toddler is not that expensive.
 In total, the whole cost of babyproofing to include in the relocation budget equals around $200.

 Also, when designing the house interior, ensure to leave out all potentially risky furniture pieces like coffee tables made of glass, sharp edges, or putting breakable decorations so low your children could easily reach them.
 And of course, don’t forget to follow these tips when it comes to designing the children’s room too.
 Consult your interior designer about all the practical hacks that could help you use the space to its maximum.
 Just think of all those creative storage ideas for children to keep their toys in and have a great aesthetic effect too.
 And if you need a couple of more useful pieces of advice on how to baby-proof house, take a look at the video below and see how other parents did it!

 Tip #6: Organize What Your Kids Will Do on the Moving Day

-Keeping your toddlers occupied on a moving day and away from the other rooms in the house while the movers are loading the stuff into the truck is definitely one of the best relocation day tips.
+Keeping your toddlers occupied on a moving day and away from the other rooms in the house while the cross-country moving company team is loading the stuff into the truck is definitely one of the best relocation day tips.
 Knowing that your children are safe and taken care of while you’re dealing with relocation is the reason why you should pack their bedroom last.